-- It’s a tragedy that about 10 million people die every year from cancer.
+- 10 million people die every year from cancer.

 - 8 million people die from smoking every year.